 Normally, walls are being built to keep people out.
 But in two cases, they were built to keep people in.
 This applies to jail walls and the Berlin Wall.
-Along with the fortification along the inner German border, the Wall made people stay in a country which spied on its citizens, which locked them up for expressing deviating opinions, and which murdered them for loving their country so much that they attempted to risk their lives in order to get out of there.
+Along with the fortification along the inner German border, the Wall made people stay in a country which spied on its citizens, which locked them up for expressing deviating opinions, and which murdered them for loving their country so much that they risked everything to get out of there.

 The Berlin Wall stood for 28 years and it fell 30 years ago, when a pressured ‘German Democratic Republic’ (GDR), which was actually ruled by a communist dictatorship, had to give in.
 By mistake, it ordered the opening of the Berlin Wall on November 9th, 1989.
 Just a month before, the GDR had celebrated its 40th anniversary, as if nothing had happened in the Soviet Union or in Leipzig, where protesters had started shouting “Wir sind das Volk!” (“We are the people!”) a week earlier.